unoplatform/uno/doc/articles/controls/map-control-support.md

         3. Click on "Create Credentials", then "API key"
         4. Copy the key generated as this will be the one we will use later in the application

-Note: For apps in production we suggest restricting the keys to be used only by your Android app.
+**Note:** For apps in production we suggest restricting the keys to be used only by your Android app.
 This is possible by using the SHA-1 fingerprint of your app.

 _For a detailed procedure on how to retrieve the SHA-1 fingerprint for your Android application, please follow this link: https://developers.google.com/maps/documentation/android-api/signup#release-cert_

+## Install the Nuget Package

+For both **iOS** and **Android** you will need to install the [Uno.UI.Maps](https://www.nuget.org/packages/Uno.UI.Maps/) NuGet package.

+**Note:** There's only a pre-release version of this package so make sure to check on the "Include prerelease" checkbox in Visual Studio.

 ## Configure your application.